It's a secret. Stay tuned.

 Wait, that's not an answer.

 Fair enough.
 Right now, I'm working on a new series of historical romances called Sweetness & Light.
-Like my No Better Angels books, it will include four stand-alone novels, with romances that start and end in a HEA over the course of a single book but shared themes and characters that carry through the whole series.
-It will be set in the Victorian period, closer to the middle of the nineteenth century than the beginning, and I'm still pouring my heart into research.
-And you should expect fully-realized characters and unique plots.
+Like my No Better Angels books, it will include four stand-alone novels, each with a stand alone romance--that is, the romance will begin and end (in a happily ever after) over the course of a single book.
+But there will be a core cast of characters that carries through the whole series, and common themes.
+It will be set in the Victorian period, closer to the middle of the nineteenth century than the beginning, and I'm almost done with the first book.
+As always, expect fully-realized characters and unique plots.

 The main difference between the two series should be obvious by the title.
-The protagonists of Sweetness & Light will be a little more familiar--conventionally good people who are naturally inclined to do the right thing.
+The protagonists of Sweetness & Light will be conventionally good people who are naturally inclined to do the right thing.
 Of course, being me, I'll put those impulses to the test.

 Don't worry that I'm giving up on my brand or watering down my style.
 I'm changing things up because I want to challenge myself, because trying new things is part of growing as a person and as a writer.
 I'm really excited about what I have planned.

 Sight Unseen is an anthology collection.
 I had a lot of fun writing for it and I adore the concept.
 There are five participating authors and we all wrote outside of our usual genre for the collection, trying something new or something we'd be afraid to write otherwise--maybe just something that doesn't quite fit our brand.
 From when we published the book in June until the big reveal in September, we're not telling anyone who wrote which novella.
 It's up to readers to guess.
 But in September, all will be revealed.

 If you're a fan of several of the participating authors (and I am) it's a fun read and a fun guessing game.